fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/diary.md

 2013-02-26
 ----------
-- New team member A. added
+- New team member Alejandro added
 - Draft for Task 1 added

 2013-02-19